CodeWithKyrian/transformers-php/README.md

 ## Usage

-By default, Transformers PHP uses hosted pretrained ONNX models.
-For supported tasks, models that have been converted to work with [Xenova's Transformers.js](https://huggingface.co/models?library=transformers.js) on HuggingFace should work out of the box with Transformers PHP.
+By default, TransformersPHP uses hosted pretrained ONNX models.
+For supported tasks, models that have been converted to work with [Xenova's Transformers.js](https://huggingface.co/models?library=transformers.js) on HuggingFace should work out of the box with TransformersPHP.

 ## Configuration

-You can configure the behaviour of the Transformers PHP library as follows:
+You can configure the behaviour of the TransformersPHP library as follows:

 ```php
 use Codewithkyrian\Transformers\Transformers;